despark/laravel-social-feeder/README.md

-# Social Feeder for Laraval
+# Social Feeder for Laravel

 With this package you can get feed from facebook pages, twitter accounts or instagram